Catalyst-Swarm/Catalyst-Swarm-Genesis/governance/after-town-halls.md

 ## Checklist

+- [ ] The host or co-host should assert the main subject over anyone who misdirects the session.
 - [ ] Before each session a host should have prepared some content or know what they intend to present.
 - [ ] When the session starts the host should ask if the attendees mind being recorded.
 - [ ] The host should record the session (if there are no objections).